-Eligible political subdivision means the entity that is eligible as defined in Section 257.17, Florida Statutes to be designated by a county or municipality as the single library administrative unit for free public library service.
+Eligible political subdivision means the entity that is eligible as defined in Section 257.17, Florida Statutes, to be designated by a county or municipality as the single library administrative unit for free public library service.

 Financial consequences means the consequences that will be applied if the grant recipient fails to perform all tasks outlined in the Scope of Work and/or fails to meet the deliverables outlined in the grant agreement.
 Financial consequences are tied to deliverables and each payment.
-Per Section 287.058, Florida Statutes, the Division is required to specify a reduction in grant funding that will be applied if the recipient fails to perform all tasks outlined in the Scope of Work and/or fails to meet the deliverables outlined in the grant agreement.
+Per Section 287.058, Florida Statutes, the Division is required to specify a reduction in grant funding that will be applied if the recipient fails to perform all tasks outlined in the Scope of Work and/or fails to meet the deliverables outlined in the scope of Work and/or fails to meet the deliverables outlined in the scope of Work and/or fails to meet the deliverables outlined in the grant agreement.